comp585/docs/design/overview.md

 ### Look and Feel
 What is the basic look and feel of the game?
 What is the visual style?
-- Soft asethetic with warm colors.
+- Soft aesthetic with warm colors.
 - No timer.
 - Similar to [Heads Up](https://itunes.apple.com/us/app/heads-up/id623592465?mt=8).
 - [Card design](https://tinycards.duolingo.com/) for questions.